How I Do It

 How I Do It: Ultrasound-Guided Quadratus Lumborum Block

-Use of ultrasound guidance for regional anesthesia has led to a surge in the number of newly described interfascial plane blocks in which local anesthetics are administered to achieve surgical anesthesia or postoperative analgesia.
-The transversus abdominis plane (TAP) block is, by far, the most studied from among all these new procedures.
-An ultrasound-guided approach as far posterior as the lateral border of the quadratus lumborum (QL) muscle was described during a presentation by Dr Blancoat at the European Society of Regional Anesthesia annual meeting in 2007 (unpublished work).
-In 2011, Carney et al observed posterior spread of the contrast with the same approach to the thoracic paravertebral space from the fifth thoracic to the first lumbar vertebral level using magnetic resonance imaging.
+An ultrasound-guided approach as far posterior as the lateral border of the quadratus lumborum (QL) muscle has been described during a presentation by Dr. Blanco at the European Society of Regional Anaesthesia and Pain Therapy annual meeting in 2007 (unpublished work).
+In 2011, Carney et al.1 observed posterior spread of the contrast with the same approach technique and extension to the thoracic paravertebral space from the fifth thoracic vertebral level to the first lumbar vertebral level using magnetic resonance imaging (MRI).

 - Exploratory laparotomy, large bowel resection, ileostomy, open/laparoscopic appendectomy, and cholecystectomy